Tuesday, September 29, 2009

 Teaching our boys proper table manners is an ongoing process.
 Over the years we have addressed the following concerns:

-• It is not o.k. to throw plates, cups, or silverware at the table or anyone sitting at or around the table.
+• It is not okay to throw plates, cups, or silverware at the table, or anyone sitting at or around the table.

-• It is not o.k. to tip over full drink glasses for fun.
+• It is not okay to tip over full drink glasses for fun.

 • No banging silverware on the table.
-After Ethan took a chunk of glass out of our last table we decided to get one that looked a little more distressed.
-The boys keep asking why the table already has marks in it, upset that they didn't personally get to put them there.
+After Ethan took a chunk of glass out of our last table, we decided to get one that looked a little more distressed.
+The boys keep asking why the table already has marks in it.
+Presumably they are upset they didn't personally get to put them there.

 • Shirts are NOT napkins.